 Just before the departure time, a big group of students in the same sports wears carrying racket-shaped bags arrived in, greeting and calling each other to sit together.

 Since our seafare was supposed to be only 20 minutes, I didn’t go in the passenger seat room and stayed on the deck to enjoy the good views in the beautiful morning.

 As the ferry leaving away from Shiogama city, we saw the clear shapes of snowy mountains further behind the city buildings.

-At Katsurajima, only the two of us got off the ferry.
+At the first island, Katsurajima, only two of us got off the ferry.

 It was very, very quiet around the port.
 Actually, throughout the day, we saw few local people while we were in the three islands.
 Instead, the only people we did see were a lot of construction workers building new sea walls and roads around the ports.

 Miyagi prefecture had independently announced state of emergency for COVID due to the recent unusual surge of the number of the infected.
 Though I was unsure if this silence had anything to do with it or not, the last thing We, as strangers from outside of Tohoku region, wanted to do was to scare the residents of these super fast aging small islands.
 So, we just enjoyed ourselves alone and did not actively seek for the encounter with locals.

 All ferry/boat ports on the three islands had nice waiting shelters, modern bathrooms and vending machines.
 But, as we totally expected, we didn’t see any grocery shops or other types of stores along the MCT route.

 We passed a few houses and pretty soon the MCT route took us through a small shrine into the woods behind.